-Try to keep calm.
-Parents, of course, can bear the brunt of it when teenagers are going through the learning process, and especially when they get things wrong.
+Parents, of course, can bear the brunt of it when teenagers are going through the learning process.
+Especially when they get things wrong.
 However, responding with the same type of broken behaviour pattern that is being portrayed by the teenager is not helpful in moving the situation forward.
 Shouting over your teenager to stop them shouting, or becoming aggressive in response to perceived teenage aggression, both represent a knee-jerk reaction to a crisis situation that may bring some momentary emotional relief, but neither lays the groundwork for a constructive way forward.
 Similarly, trying to demonstrate that you can be even more stubborn and unreasonable than your teenager, may feel in the heat of the moment like a way to win an argument.

-Distinguish between disrespect and argument.
-Even a cursory glance at websites on the subject of teenage behaviour will show that argument and disrespect are frequently linked.
+Even a glance at websites on the subject of teenage behaviour will show that argument and disrespect are frequently linked.
 However, this is not a necessary link.
 Teenagers often ask questions by arguing.
 Parents who have developed the ability to understand what is happening even in the midst of a simmering situation, and who can answer arguments calmly, clearly and logically, do the most in such situations to foster learning.
 Teenagers benefit most from parents who can model appropriate ways to disagree and good argumentation skills, enabling them to learn more about the issue under discussion and also about the good use of argument as a learning tool.

 Teenage brain development starts at the back of the brain and moves forward.
 This means that teenage responses are governed more by the amygdala, situated at the back of the brain and triggering strong emotions, than by the pre-frontal cortex, which is at the front, develops later, and governs logical thought.
-As most of us have observed, teenagers often respond to situations emotionally and need help if they are to develop the skills of making a considered and logical response.
+As most of us have observed, teenagers often respond to situations emotionally.
+As such, they may need help if they are to develop the skills of making a considered and logical response.
 Teenagers are often told of the need for a well-constructed argument without anyone ever really explaining what that is or how it can be developed.
 Helping teenagers understand how to develop good argumentation skills and to put them to use is an important factor in their preparation for adult life.

-The best way to help your teenager understand the need for respect, even when they disagree with someone’s viewpoint, is to model it in your dealings with them.
+The best way to help your teenager understand the need for respect is to show them through your actions.
 Good parents take time to listen to their teenager’s point of view and to consider their arguments.
 They ask questions and seek clarification when they do not understand.
 They value good points made during the course of an argument and remain polite even when provoked.
-They demonstrate empathy for their teenager and their situation, and explain their decisions carefully.
+Finally, they demonstrate empathy for their teenager and their situation, and explain their decisions carefully.
 Adopting such approaches as a parent both models respect and demonstrates some of the important skills for arguing effectively.
 The teenager who knows how it feels to be respected is far more likely to respect others, and the teenager who has experienced significant adults in their life arguing effectively is far more likely to seek to develop similar techniques.

-Keep the bigger picture of parenting in mind.
-It is important for parents to keep in mind the overall goal in parenting a teenager – to help the teenager reach the point where they can enter the adult world successfully.
+It is important for parents to keep in mind the overall goal in parenting a teenager.
+To help the teenager reach the point where they can enter the adult world successfully.
 For the parent, winning an argument with their teenager is not the ultimate goal.
-Sure, it may give a short-term feeling of satisfaction, but especially if the argument has been won through the use of bullying tactics, or by sacrificing truth for expediency, the overall goal will have been set back.
+Sure, it may give a short-term feeling of satisfaction.
+However, the overall goal may well have been set back.
 This is not to say the parent should always give in, or should sacrifice their fundamental principles.